ethical-haquer/Galaxy-Flasher/README.md

 ## Disclaimer

 Currently, Thor GUI is in an Alpha stage.
 Not all of Thor's features have been implemented in the GUI, and there are known (and probably unknown) bugs.
-A list of missing features and know bugs in the soon-to-be Alpha v0.2.0 release can be found below.
+A list of missing features and know bugs in the _latest release_ can be found below.

 ## Known Bugs